-The UKSA will speak for Britain on space matters
+The UKSA will speak for Britain on space matters |

 The new UK Space Agency (UKSA) will take over responsibility for government policy and the key budgets for space, according to ministers.

 The agency, which comes into being on 1 April, will also represent Britain on space matters in all negotiations with international partners.
+The UKSA's name, logo and remit were announced at a conference in London.

 Its establishment should bring more coherence to space policy - something critics say has been missing for years.